-The authors thank many UNC MIDAG members for their invaluable advice and support.
-This work would not have been possible without the inspiration and advice of Prof. Damon.
-We extend thanks to Prof. Gerig, Dr. Martin Styner and Sean Ho for their advice as well as for the brain MRI they kindly provided us with.
+We thank many UNC MIDAG members for their invaluable advice and support.
+This work would not have been possible without the inspiration and advice of Dr. James Damon.
+We extend thanks to Dr. Guido Gerig, Dr. Martin Styner and Sean Ho for their advice as well as for the brain MRI they kindly provided us with.
 This work was carried out under the partial support of NIH grant P01 CA47982.
-Paul Yushkevich is supported by the Alumni Fellowship of the UNC Department of Computer Science.
+Paul Yushkevich has been supported by the Alumni Fellowship of the UNC Department of Computer Science.
 Some of the equipment was provided under a gift from the Intel Corporation.